 We also know that many healthcare professionals are overworked.
 If a doctor, PA, or nurse practitioner is exhausted, they may not read a test properly.

 A diagnosis that is correct and gets a patient the care they need will lead to a better outcome and likely a lower cost of care.
-A missed or delayed diagnosis can lead to patient harm, an increased cost of care, or even patient death.
+A missed or delayed diagnosis can lead to patient harm, and increased cost of care, or even patient death.

 If you or a loved one have suffered after a misdiagnosis from a healthcare professional, please seek legal assistance.
-At the Weitz Firm, we want to help you get through this difficult time.
+At The Weitz Firm, LLC, we want to help you get through this difficult time.
 Our qualified and experienced team will have your back and work towards securing the compensation you need.
 This can include:

 If you need a Philadelphia failure to diagnose attorney, you can contact us for a free consultation by clicking here or calling 267-587-6240.